ckahn/musical-ear-trainer/README.md

 ## Compiling/building/running

-This program is intended to be run as a standalone JAR file with the Version 7 of the JVM.
+This program is intended to be run as a standalone executable JAR file with the JVM 7.